ohare93/ohare93.github.io/_posts/2019-09-21-moving-to-denmark.md

  - Birth Certificate - `only for people under 18`
  - Marriage Certificate - `only for married couples`{% include margin.html content="It is also a good idea to have your partner come to the appointment with you" %}

-TODO: International House locations
-Your can find your local International House here.
-You can book an appointment online, but those are usually fully booked so it is best simply to go in during their opening times and simply take a number and wait in line.

-:link: [General information about your CPR#][How to get a CPR number]

 Online Application for CPR Number: :link: [Copenhagen][CPR Number Application Copenhagen], :link: [Everywhere Else][CPR Number Application General]

+You can find your local International House on the :link: [International Citizen Service page][International Citizen Service].
+You can book an appointment online (:link: [Copenhagen Booking Page][State Admin Book Time]) but those are usually fully booked so it is best simply to go in during their opening times, take a number, and wait in line.

+:exclamation: The International House is also where you should go in order to get help with the paperwork for a European Union Residence Permit, Tax Card, Foreign and Driving License, not just CPR numbers.

 [How to get a CPR number]: https://international.kk.dk/artikel/how-do-i-get-cpr-number
 [CPR Number Application Copenhagen]: https://ihcph.kk.dk/artikel/apply-your-cpr-number-here
 [CPR Number Application General]: https://lifeindenmark.borger.dk/Coming-to-Denmark/CPR-Bank-NemID/CPR---Registration-in-Denmark

-TODO: EU Residence Document
- - Register for [meeting online][State Admin Book Time], but it's usually filled up so just show up in person (TODO: Location of "State Administration")

 [State Admin Book Time]: https://kk.reservertid.nu/Time/1057?pid=1113